elemental/Elemental/doc/source/lapack-like/solvers.rst

 :math:`A` and right-hand side matrix :math:`B`.
 The solution is computed through (partially pivoted) Gaussian elimination.

+.. cpp:function:: void GaussianElimination( Matrix<F>& A, Matrix<F>& B )
 .. cpp:function:: void GaussianElimination( DistMatrix<F>& A, DistMatrix<F>& B )

    Upon completion, :math:`A` will have been overwritten with Gaussian elimination and :math:`B` will be overwritten with :math:`X`.

 Householder solve
 -----------------